william-richard/chili-pepper/BACKERS.rst

 Sponsors and Backers
 ====================

 Chili-Pepper is an independent, open source project.
-Ongoing development is made possible thanks to these awesome backers.
+Ongoing development is made possible thanks to these awesome backers listed below.

 If Chili-Pepper has earned your support, please consider becoming a backer `on Patreon <https://www.patreon.com/chili_pepper>`_.